 The Garmin Fenix 6 Pro feels solid and well put together.
 The sturdy stainless steel casing and sapphire glass definitely elevates the Fenix 6 Pro's appearance.
 The included QuickFit silicone bands can be de- and reattached super quickly, in case you want to change the strap.
 There are loads of different band-variations available, including nylon, leather, metal and even titanium (the latter being £269.99, though).

 This is not a touch-screen device, though the Fenix 6 Pro can be operated with the five physical push buttons rather easily.
 The screen's resolution is more than adequate and stats can be read easily.
 There is even a screen-light toggle button in the top left, in case it's needed.

-Due to the heavier casing (compared to the Forerunner 945), the Fenix 6 Pro tends to bob up and down on your wrist as you run so it is advised to tighten the strap a bit when you embark on a running session to improve accuracy.
+Due to the heavier casing (compared to the Garmin Forerunner 945), the Fenix 6 Pro tends to bob up and down on your wrist as you run so it is advised to tighten the strap a bit when you embark on a running session to improve accuracy.

 For the same reason (the watch being heavy), it is not the most comfortable to wear for sleeping.
 If you don't wear it for sleeping, though, the body battery function won't be able to give you an accurate reading.
 This comes down to personal preference, of course.
 I personally find sleeping with a watch uncomfortable but the experience may vary with each individual.

 One big improvement in the user interface is the widget view, which has been condensed so you get a better overview of more than just one category in the main menu.
 You can always expand on each widget and further scrutinise them should you wish.

 Garmin Fenix 6 Pro review: battery life and modes